GSA/digitalgov.gov/content/about/digitalgov-university.md

 ## Work with us

 **Interested in hosting an online or in-person training or event?**<br/>
-Send us an email with describing your idea, the type of training or event you think would best convey that idea, and who the intended audience would be. [**digitalgovu@gsa.gov**](mailto:digitalgovu@gsa.gov)
+Send us an email with describing your idea, the type of training or event you think would best convey that idea, and who the intended audience would be. [**Send us an email**](mailto:digitalgovu@gsa.gov)

 {{< button href="mailto:digitalgovu@gsa.gov?subject=Training%20Idea" text="Send us an email" >}}

 ## Use of DigitalGov Materials